Lewis Bush (photographer)

 Lewis K. Bush (born 1988) is a British photographer, writer, curator and educator.
 He aims "to draw attention to forms of invisible power that operate in the world", believing that "power is always problematic" because it is inherently "arbitrary and untransparent".

-Bush's The Memory of History (2012), is about Europe's forgetfulness of its unresolved past and that past's re-emergence, as evidenced in the time of the European debt crisis; The Camera Obscured (2012) is about the absurdity of security guards preventing people from photographing buildings; Metropole (2015) is "an architectural critique on the changing face of London"; A Model Continent (2016) is about the current state of the European Union and about its history being reduced to a tourist spectacle; War Primer 3 (2013) is a reworking of Broomberg and Chanarin's book War Primer 2; and Shadows of the State (2018) is about numbers stations.
+Bush's The Memory of History (2012), is about Europe's forgetfulness of its unresolved past and that past's re-emergence, as evidenced in the time of the European debt crisis; The Camera Obscured (2012) is about the absurdity of security guards preventing people from photographing buildings; Metropole (2015) is "an architectural critique on the changing face of London"; War Primer 3 (2013) is a reworking of Broomberg and Chanarin's book War Primer 2; and Shadows of the State (2018) is about numbers stations.
 All are self-published apart from Shadows of the State and the 2018 version of Metropole.
 The Memory of History and Metropole have been shown in solo exhibitions in London.

-From 2011 to 2016 he wrote and edited a blog about photography, Disphotic.